 - You can also perform a jump from the sheet bar to track signals with an AS-wide interconnection.
-The interconnection is then displayed flashing in the other chart. - Only the S7 target system is supported. - AS-wide interconnections to addresses and runtime groups are not possible. - S7-300 CPUs are not supported. - F programs are not supported and F blocks cannot be interconnected AS-wide. - The fastest possible cycle for an AS-wide interconnection is 200 ms. In the case of an AS-wide interconnection, the cyclic interrupt OB30 OB38 must be parameterized in such a way that its cycle times and priorities relate to each other.
-The faster the cycle time, the higher the priority must be. - The maximum transmission volume between 2 partner CPUs in an OB is 4800 bytes. - STRING, ANY and POINTER data types are not supported. - An AS can communicate with a maximum of 15 partner AS. - I/Os of nested charts cannot be interconnected AS-wide. - AS-wide interconnections between an H station and an S7-400 station are not possible.
+The interconnection is then displayed flashing in the other chart. - Only the S7 target system is supported. - AS-wide interconnections to addresses and runtime groups are not possible. - S7-300 CPUs are not supported. - F programs are not supported and F blocks cannot be interconnected AS-wide. - The fastest possible cycle for an AS-wide interconnection is 200 ms. In the case of an ASwide interconnection, the cyclic interrupt OB30 - OB38 must be parameterized in such a way that its cycle times and priorities relate to each other.
+The faster the cycle time, the higher the priority must be. - The maximum transmission volume between 2 partner CPUs in an OB is 4800 bytes. - STRING and POINTER data types are not supported. - An AS can communicate with a maximum of 15 partner AS. - I/Os of nested charts cannot be interconnected AS-wide. - AS-wide interconnections between an H station and an S7-400 station are not possible. - Block contacts of all data types can be used for AS-wide interconnection only if the contact is configured as "IN" interface and cannot be used if the contact is configured as "IN_OUT" interface.